GoodnessJames/AirBnB_clone_v2/README.md

 - Run the SQL scripts in the scripts/Folder to create the necessary tables.

-- Execute the python scripts to interract with the codebase.
+- Execute the Python scripts to interact with the codebase.

-Contributors
+## Contributors

-Name: Ginika Elizabeth Nna
+Ginika Elizabeth, Nna <elizabethginika9@gmail.com>

-Email: elizabethginika9@gmail.com

-Name: Goodness James Akoma
+Goodness James, Akoma <akomagoodness97@gmail.com>

-Email: akomagoodness97@gmail.com